Greenspun's tenth rule: Overview

 The rule expresses the opinion that the argued flexibility and extensibility designed into the programming language Lisp includes all functionality that is theoretically needed to write any complex computer program, and that the features required to develop and manage such complexity in other programming languages are equivalent to some subset of the methods used in Lisp.

 Other programming languages, while claiming to be simpler, require programmers to reinvent in a haphazard way a significant amount of needed functionality that is present in Lisp as a standard, time-proven base.

 It can also be interpreted as a satiric critique of systems that include complex, highly configurable sub-systems.
 Rather than including a custom interpreter for some domain-specific language, Greenspun's rule suggests using a widely accepted, fully featured language like Lisp.

 Paul Graham also highlights the satiric nature of the concept, albeit based on real issues:

 That sounds like a joke, but it happens so often to varying degrees in large programming projects that there is a name for the phenomenon, Greenspun’s Tenth Rule.

 The rule was written sometime around 1993 by Philip Greenspun.
 Although it is known as his tenth rule, this is a misnomer.
 There are in fact no preceding rules, only the tenth.
 The reason for this according to Greenspun:

 Sorry, Han-Wen, but there aren't 9 preceding laws.
 I was just trying to give the rule a memorable name.

-Hacker Robert Morris later declared a corollary, which clarifies the set of "sufficiently complicated" programs to which the rule applies:
+Robert Morris later declared a corollary, which clarifies the set of "sufficiently complicated" programs to which the rule applies: